Jasmine Birtles: Public speaking

 As a public speaker Birtles has spoken at conferences for a wide variety of companies and organisations.

 She performed a one-woman show – a humorous take on money management – at the Edinburgh Festival Fringe in 2005, called "How to be Rich Without Really Trying".

 Travel writing

-Birtles is on the expert panel for The Sunday Times Travel Magazine, a columnist for Family Traveler and regularly writes about travel on Moneymagpie.com.
+Birtles was on the expert panel for The Sunday Times Travel Magazine, is a columnist for Family Traveler and regularly writes about travel on Moneymagpie.com.